 Since its debut in fall 2015, UA Online has seen 280 percent year-to-year growth and is on target to meet or exceed Arizona Board of Regents goals.
 Science classes such as Roger Miesfeld's biochemistry series have contributed to the increase.

-For the first time, astronomers have seen atmospheric bands and waves, reminiscent of those seen in familiar gas giants like Neptune, in brown dwarfs, strange worlds that are not quite planets and not quite stars.
-Due to their similarity to giant exoplanets, brown dwarfs are windows into planetary systems beyond our own.
+Astronomers have seen atmospheric bands and waves, reminiscent of those in gas giants such as Neptune, in brown dwarfs — strange worlds that are not quite planets and not quite stars.